DGendoo/MVA_DNF/README.md

 ### Running the R Scripts

-Once the packages are installed, please download this github repository.
+Once the packages are installed, please download this github repository to run the code.

-The main folder contains scripts to:
-1. Generate the MVA-DNF matrix
-2. Identify top drug agents to Dipyridamole, using permutation testing
-3. Generate heatmaps to show up/down regulated genes due to drug treatment (drug perturbation signatures) for Dipryidamole (DP) and DP-like drugs
-4. Compare for any two drugs, whether the strength of the drug-drug relationships is a reflection of perturbation, sensitivity, or structural similarity
+The **main folder** contains scripts to run the MVA-DNF algorithm and associated output of the manuscript for:
+*Figure 1*
+*Supplementary Figure S1*
+*Supplementary Table1*

 The output of these scripts is found within the publication (Figure 1, Suppl Figure1, Suppl Table1).
+1. The scripts  **DeenaGendoo_Generate_MVA_DNF.R** and **DeenaGendoo_PermutationTestAndFiltering.R** are used to generate the MVA-DNF matrix, and then identify top drug agents to Dipryidamole, using permutation testing
+2. The script **DeenaGendoo_Heatmap_DrugPertSigs.R** generate heatmaps to show up/down regulated genes due to drug treatment (drug perturbation signatures) for Dipryidamole (DP) and DP-like drugs
+3. The script **DeenaGendoo_CompareLayerContributions_Dec2021.R** is used to compare for any two drugs, whether the strength of the drug-drug relationships is a reflection of perturbation, sensitivity, or structural similarity.
 Specific files (Cytoscape files for Figure 1B) are also found in the Data folder.

-The subfolder Wail_ComboAnalysis contains scripts for analysis of the synergy between the identified DP-like drugs and Fluvastatin.
-The output of these scripts is found within the publication (Figure 4, Suppl Figure S6, Suppl Figure S7, Suppl Figure S8).
+The subfolder **Wail_ComboAnalysis** contains scripts for analysis of the synergy between the identified DP-like drugs and Fluvastatin, and associated output of the manuscript for:
+*Figure 4*
+*Supplementary Figure S6*
+*Supplementary Figure S7*
+*Supplementary Figure S8*